On the Expansion of Group-Based Lifts: Introduction

-A simple probabilistic argument can show existence of infinite families of expander graphs \cite{Pin73}.
+A simple probabilistic argument can show the existence of infinite families of expander graphs \cite{Pin73}.
 However, constructing such infinite families explicitly has proven to be a challenging and important task.
 It is easy to construct Ramanujan graphs with a small number of vertices: $d$-regular complete graphs and complete bipartite graphs are Ramanujan.
 The challenge is to construct an infinite family of $d$-regular graphs that are all Ramanujan, which was first achieved by Lubotzky, Phillips and Sarnak \cite{LPS88} and Margulis \cite{Mar88}.
 They built Ramanujan graphs from Cayley graphs.
 All of their graphs are regular, have degrees $p+1$ where $p$ is a prime, and their proofs rely on deep number theoretic facts.
-In a recent breakthrough, Marcus, Spielman and Srivastava showed the existence of bipartite Ramanujan graphs of all degrees \cite{MSS13}.
-A striking result of Friedman \cite{Fri08} and a slightly weaker but more general result of Puder \cite{Pud13}, shows that almost every $d$ -regular graph on n vertices is nearly Ramanujan i.e. it has $\lambda = 2 \sqrt{d-1} + o(1)$ (the $o(1)$-term tends to $0$ as $n \rightarrow \infty$).
+In two recent breakthrough papers, Marcus, Spielman, and Srivastava showed the existence of bipartite Ramanujan graphs of all degrees \cite{MSS13, MSS15}.
+However their results do not provide an efficient algorithm to construct those graphs.
+A striking result of Friedman \cite{Fri08} and a slightly weaker but more general result of Puder \cite{Pud13}, shows that almost every $d$-regular graph on n vertices is very close to being Ramanujan i.e. for every $\epsilon>0$, asymptotically almost surely, $\lambda < 2 \sqrt{d-1} +\epsilon$.
 It is still unknown whether the event that a random $d$-regular graph is exactly Ramanujan happens with constant probability.
 Despite the large body of work on the topic, all attempts to efficiently construct large Ramanujan expanders of any given degree have failed, and exhibiting such constructions remains an intriguing open problem.